 India’s military scrambles to determine the source of the attack.
-It reaches out to Washington and U.S. intelligence services.
+India reaches out to Washington and U.S. intelligence services.
 The CIA has been monitoring the attack and passes on its conclusion that Pakistani-contracted Chinese satellite imagery services supported the attack.
 Given this information, the Indian prime minister immediately goes on television identifying Pakistan as the perpetrator.
 India demands a Pakistani apology, admission of guilt, and a crackdown on terrorist groups based in Pakistan.
-In addition, India accuses the Chinese of providing satellite imagery to support the operation.
+India also accuses the Chinese of providing satellite imagery to support the operation.
 Pakistan denies it had anything to do with the attack; China states that it bore even less responsibility.
 The satellite service, Beijing noted, was the result of a private commercial contract between Pakistan and a private Chinese satellite company.
 India, which is sitting on the UN Security Council, asks for an emergency meeting.

-In the interim, the terrorists launch a second attack against the Ambala Air Force Base.
+Shortly thereafter, the terrorists launch a second attack against the Ambala Air Force Base.
+The attack takes out another three NETRA command aircraft and results in twenty-four fatalities and at least fifteen other major casualties.
 India again accuses Pakistan and China of allowing the use of Chinese satellite services to pull off this attack.
-Facing major internal protests, India decides to show its displeasure unilaterally: It uses its recently built laser tracking system to dazzle one of the satellites in the Pakistani-Chinese constellation.
+Facing major internal protests, India shows its displeasure unilaterally: It uses its recently built laser tracking system to dazzle one of the satellites in the Pakistani-Chinese constellation.
+It holds in reserve its direct ascent capability, cyber, and local jamming capabilities.
 Unintentionally it damages the satellite’s optics.
 This is the first dazzling to result in permanent optic damage.